 Watching your baby grow and explore the world is a fascinating journey filled with delightful surprises.
-One of these exciting milestones is when your little one starts grabbing toys and putting them in their mouth — a normal developmental phase of sensory exploration.
+One of these exciting milestones is when your little one starts grabbing toys and putting them in their mouth, a normal developmental phase of sensory exploration.

 Developmental Milestones

-Understanding developmental milestones helps in tracking a baby’s growth.
-These milestones show the physical and cognitive progress of a child.
+Understanding developmental milestones helps you track your baby’s growth.
+These milestones show physical and cognitive progress.
 Grabbing toys and mouthing are key indicators of early development.
-Parents often watch for these signs to ensure their baby is developing properly.
-Each milestone achieved is a reason for celebration.

 When Do Babies Start Grabbing Toys?